-Some sellers/products won’t appear on those searches, but if you want to know if someone accepts Bitcoin, just check out their profile.
+Not all Etsy sellers accept Bitcoin (in fact, we'd go as far as saying that the majority don't) but if you want to know if someone accepts Bitcoin, just check out their profile.
 Under payment methods, someone who has listed 'Other' may be open to accepting it.

 Fancy sharing the Bitcoin love?
-Rather than spend your cryptocurrency on yourself, you can now donate it to charity!
+Rather than spend your cryptocurrency on yourself, you can now donate it to charity.

-According to the RNLI, 94% of their income comes from donations, and most of their lifeboat staff are unpaid volunteers.
+According to the RNLI, 92% of their income comes from donations, and most of their lifeboat staff are unpaid volunteers.
 So why not put your Bitcoin towards a good cause and donate it to the RNLI?

 We know that lecturers insist that it isn't a legit source of information, but at the very least Wikipedia is a life-saver when it comes to giving you a rough idea of what you're writing about, and which sources are worth looking at.

 What's more, like the RNLI, Wikipedia owes its existence to the generosity of the general public, and now accepts Bitcoin donations.
-After all it's done for you, a small Bitcoin donation is the least you can do for Wikipedia.
+After everything it's done for you, a small Bitcoin donation is the least you can do for Wikipedia.